 You can certainly mention your time in your own company, but it is often best to do this in your cover letter and an in-person interview.
 Again, don’t emphasize your position as boss.

 Instead, focus on explaining why you are so eager to work for someone else.
 One great option here is to stress your desire to collaborate with other dynamic individuals and work for a common goal.
 Talk about how you have missed the collegial atmosphere of the company environment.
 Employers want to hear that you are interested in being part of a team.

 5. Quantify your accomplishments and potential value as an employee

 While you should minimize your leadership role at your own company, that doesn’t mean that you need to shy away from your achievements.
 Quite the contrary, in fact!
 You need to cite those accomplishments and quantify them with real numbers.

 You can use those achievements to emphasize your experience, expertise, and potential value as an employee.
-If the employer can envision you adding to his bottom line, he will be more likely to help you transition from entrepreneur to employee.
+If employers can envision you adding to their bottom lines, they will be more likely to help you transition from entrepreneur to employee.

 Obviously, there is no magic bullet that will help you make the move from entrepreneur to employee.
-Even with these tips, landing a new job will remain a real challenge.
-However, with the right mindset and approach, you can improve your odds of landing more interviews – and that will open the doors you need to land a new job.
+Even with these tips, landing a new job will remain a challenge.
+However, with the right mindset and approach, you can improve your odds of landing more interviews.
+That will open the doors you need to land a new job.